cybernetics/JTemplate/README.md

 # Introduction
-JTemplate is an open-source implementation of the [CTemplate](https://github.com/OlafvdSpek/ctemplate) templating system (aka "Mustache") in Java.
+JTemplate is an open-source implementation of the [CTemplate](https://github.com/OlafvdSpek/ctemplate) templating system (aka "Mustache") for Java.
 It also provides a set of classes for implementing template-driven REST services in Java.

 This document introduces the JTemplate framework and provides an overview of its key features.
 The first section introduces the template syntax used by the CTemplate system.
 The remaining sections discuss the classes provided by the JTemplate framework for processing templates and implementing REST services.